Mithil01/Hybrid-Search-GraphRAG/README.md

 # Hybrid-Search based Insurance Knowledge Graph Assistant 🏥

-A RAG-based question-answering system that uses LlamaIndex and Neo4j to provide intelligent responses about insurance concepts.
-The system builds a knowledge graph from insurance documents and uses it to provide context-aware answers along with visual graph representations.
+A RAG-based question-answering system that uses LlamaIndex and Neo4j to provide intelligent responses about insurance concepts: the system builds a knowledge graph from insurance documents.
+It uses it to offer context-aware answers along with visual graph representations.

 <p align="left">
     <img src="https://github.com/Mithil01/Hybrid-Search-GraphRAG/blob/main/img/Arch.png" width="600">